captbilard/react-from-scratch/Notes.md

  This is a very unique property that must bear the name "children".
 It is placed between the components being rendered.
  For example if we're to render `Book` component, then we would place the children prop in `<Book> <p>Lorem ipsum dior </p> </Book>`.
 The entire p tag and it's property are the children prop.
  You can access them by using props.children or other destructuring method

+ ### Rendering Array
+ In react you can render an array in your jsx, the only gotcha is that the array mustn't be an array of objects.
+E.g `return <section>{arrayName}</section>;`.
+Rather than just rending the element bare, you can use the array map method to map an html tag to the elements og the array, then use the new array